silaspe/maths/docs/rand.md

 .

 I hope you have a good Friday and, during the vacation, there have been three new subjects that I was very interested in: Ordinal Numbers while I was in the monastery, $3d$ Geometry while I was in the Ske and near the end in Kerbsfjov, and Ring Theory while I was in Eluti.

+.

+I hope you have a good Saturday!

+.

+I hope you have a good Sunday!